LandSciTech/caribouMetrics/README.md

-The package also includes an implementation of the population and demographic models in *Science to inform policy: linking population dynamics to habitat for a threatened species in Canada* by Johnson et. al. (2020) and the “Environment Canada Scientific Assessment to Inform the Identification of Critical Habitat for Woodland Caribou (*Rangifer tarandus caribou*), Boreal Population, in Canada 2011 Update” report.
+The package also includes an implementation of the population and demographic models in *Science to inform policy: linking population dynamics to habitat for a threatened species in Canada* by Johnson et. al. (2020).
 These functions allow users to calculate metrics of disturbance, predict demographic rates for a given level of disturbance and simulate population growth over time.

 ## Installation